Jamf Concepts

 }

-And here's a blueprint that enforces a passcode policy:
+And here's one that enforces a passcode policy:

 resource "jamfplatform_blueprints_blueprint" "passcode_policy" {